 - in Chargeman Ken!, Ken's Alpha Gun has a tranquilizer mode, that can put a lion to sleep.
 However, the tranquilizer mode disintegrates Juralian aliens Ken fights against.

 - In Durarara!!, Celty can manifest a massive scythe that can cut through anything she chooses, possibly including souls.
 However, she's the nicest character on the show, so when she cuts people, they just fall unconscious.

 - The Gatchaman weapons qualify.
 Sometimes depicted as lethal, sometimes not.
 The only two that had definite lethal variations were Jun's yo-yos, which could be turned into bombs; and Jinpei's bolos, which could be loaded with timed explosives.

-- Justified in Magical Girl Lyrical Nanoha, most notably in StrikerS.
-Everyone uses 'magic bullets', which are explicitly stated to be as lethal as they need to be — that being one of the reasons why Mid-Childa outlawed old-fashioned 'slug-thrower' weapons and became a magic-driven society.
+- Justified in Lyrical Nanoha, most notably in StrikerS.
+Everyone uses magic, which is explicitly stated to be as lethal as it needs to be — that being one of the reasons why Mid-Childa outlawed old-fashioned 'slug-thrower' weapons and became a magic-driven society.
 Thanks to that, Nanoha is able to repeatedly pull off her signature 'befriend by superior firepower' trick without worrying about accidentally killing someone...